nodejs/node/doc/api/stream.md

 * Returns: {this}

-Destroy the stream, and emit the passed error.
-After this call, the writable stream has ended.
+Destroy the stream, and emit the passed `error` and a `close` event.
+After this call, the writable stream has ended and subsequent calls to `write` / `end` will give an `ERR_STREAM_DESTROYED` error.
 Implementors should not override this method, but instead implement [`writable._destroy`][writable-_destroy].

 ### Readable Streams